singhdeepanshu05/Data-Science-with-Linear-Regression/README.md

 ## 11. Model slope and intercept term

 The model slope is given by lm.coef_ and model intercept term is given by lm.intercept_.
-The estimated model slope and intercept values are 1.60509347 and  -11.16003616.
+The estimated model slope and intercept values are [-0.0346302 ,  0.10162945,  0.02950141] and 0.13258335542850685

 So, the equation of the fitted regression line is

-y = 1.60509347 * x - 11.16003616

 &nbsp; &nbsp; &nbsp; &nbsp;

 ## 12. Making predictions

-I have predicted the Advertising values on first five 5 Sales datasets by writing code
+I have predicted the Salary values on first five 5 Experience level datasets by writing code

-		lm.predict(X) [0:5]
+		lm.predict(X) [.6]

-If I remove [0:5], then I will get predicted Advertising values for the whole Sales dataset.

 To make prediction, on an individual Sales value, I write